What Are Credit Bureaus?

 TransUnion is a global information and insights company that makes trust possible.
 The Chicago-based organization has regional offices in Hong Kong, India Canada South Africa Colombia UK Brazil employing over 8 thousand people worldwide!

-Why Credit Scores Different from each other ?
+Why are Credit Scores Different from each other?

-When you apply for a loan, line of credit or credit card from a lender they almost certainly perform background checks on the three major bureaus.
-However, it does not have to use all this information as some lenders might have preferences when choosing which report is most appropriate depending upon their needs and values placed against different types of records in regards towards personal finances so keep these points into consideration!
+When you apply for a loan, line of credit, or credit card from a lender they almost certainly perform background checks on the three major bureaus.
+However, it does not have to use all this information as some lenders might have preferences when choosing which report is most appropriate depending upon their needs and values placed against different types of records in regard to personal finances so keep these points into consideration!

 The credit reports that you receive from different companies might not be in sync.15